-We often get asked: “What is the best way to invite people to an online discussion…”, in many cases, it will depend on the kind of group you are running, but here is one process that works pretty much all the time.
+We often get asked: “What is the best way to invite a particular audience to a 3 day agile online insights community discussion…”, it depends! …on the kind of micro community group you are running, but here is one process that works pretty much all the time.

-When you invite participants to take part in an online discussion board, it pays to keep it simple!
-From the very beginning assume participants don’t know anything about the platform or process you are using.
-This doesn’t mean sending them a very long and laborious email detailing every aspect of the research method.
-A long-winded explanation only serves to create negative expectations and ultimately adversely affects the discussion board participation rate.
+When you invite participants to take part in an agile online micro community discussion, it pays to keep it simple!
+A micro insights community is a small community of 15 to 30 people who come together to talk about particular topics over days or weeks.
+From the very beginning assume your targeted participants don’t know anything about the platform or process you are using.
+This doesn’t mean sending them a very long and laborious email detailing every aspect of the online research method.
+A long-winded explanation only serves to create negative expectations and ultimately adversely affects the community context and discussion participation rate.

-- I strongly suggest you make contact with participants before sending out the actual invitation to the discussion boards; this can be done by email or by good old fashioned telephone.
+- I strongly suggest you make contact with participants before sending out the actual invitation to the discussion; this can be done by email or by good old fashioned telephone.
 I can’t tell you how many times we have seen discussion boards started where participants have no idea why they are receiving an invitation email to log into a forum.
-It only leads to confusion, frustration and in some cases spam complaints against your organisation.
+It only leads to confusion, frustration and in some cases spam complaints for your organisation.

-- Send participants the invitation email from the discussion board tool; this should include the board details, start time, how long the discussion will last, how they should contact you if they have any issues, the username and password, and a link to your organisation’s website – this will help reinforce your credibility.
+- Send participants the invitation email from the agile micro community discussion tool; this should include the board details, start time, how long the discussion will last, how they should contact you if they have any issues, the username and password, and a link to your organisation’s website – this will help reinforce your credibility.

 Step 1 the pre-invitation warm-up

 Please note: This can be done by phone or email.
 If you are doing this by phone, I suggest you also send them an email to ensure the participant’s recall your instructions.